 · Prague Online - Prague www.prague.tv and the popular YouTube series ‘Honest Guide to Prague’ are good sources of local information in English.

 How the festival works: Technical and production information

 Technical time and Rehearsals

 Most venues open up to six shows in two days of rehearsals; this means preparation time is very restricted.
 We advise that this only allows time for technical preparation and maybe the one run-through, we strongly recommend that you have at least previewed your show before arriving in Prague.

-We generally allocate: four hours of technical/rehearsal time to theatrical productions; one or two hours to soundcheck musicians; 15 – 30 minutes for stand-up comics.
+We generally allocate: 4 hours of technical/rehearsal time to theatrical productions; 1 or 2 hours to soundcheck musicians; 15 – 30 minutes for stand-up comics.
 If you are a musician or comic with a theatrical show please let us know and we will arrange longer.
 Companies that arrive in Prague earlier often have better preparation time.
 We can sometimes find extra rehearsal time, however we will have to charge you for theatre rent and staff.

 Lighting and Sound